offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

          that it should be accessed by some protocol like `https`.
 How to accommodate entries for `http` for even other services?
-One solution is to use a composite `service` fields like `onion-https`, `onion-http` etc, exactly like the [convention user][] by [Onion Router][].
+One solution is to use a composite `service` fields like `onion-https`, `onion-http` etc, exactly like the [convention used][] by [Onion Router][].
 3. Use a custom `ONION` RR by submitting an RFC proposal to the IETF.
    1. Pros:
       1. It's a dedicated resource record.
       2. More flexibility?
    2. Cons:
+      1. A lot more work involved in drafting a standard and evaluating all corner cases.
-      1. May take a long time to be a standard.
+      2. May take a long time to be a standard.
-      2. Even if gets approved, may take time for software to implement (ossification)?
+      3. Even if gets approved, may take time for software to implement (ossification)?

 [proposed HTTPS record]: https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/41325
 [this initial discussion about HTTPS RRs]: https://emilymstark.com/2020/10/24/strict-transport-security-vs-https-resource-records-the-showdown.html